 Step 3: Get Comfortable Being Uncomfortable

 You’ve now isolated parts of the music that fall apart under a specific element of live guitar playing stress.
 Your next step is to drill them over and over in that same real-life context until they start feeling easy.
-For example, if you notice that a certain lick in a solo always falls apart when you play it standing up - practice it over and over while standing until it feels easy.
-Do this with all the other problems you identified and watch your playing start to feel a whole lot more reliable “when it really counts" - when playing live.
+For example, if you notice that a certain lick in a solo always falls apart when you play it standing up - practice guitar by repeating it over and over while standing until it feels easy.
+Do this with all the other problems you identified and watch your guitar playing start to feel a whole lot more reliable “when it really counts" - during live guitar playing.

 The good news is that nothing about this process is physically challenging.
 After you go through it a few times, you will see how simple (and powerfully effective) it is.
-This will help you to build more confidence and reduce anxiety about playing guitar live - which will in turn help improve your performance skills.
+This will help you to build more confidence and reduce anxiety about live guitar playing - which will in turn help improve your performance skills.

 Tip: you will have an easier time fitting this approach into your practicing (and balancing it with working on other areas of your guitar playing), if you use a highly effective guitar practice schedule.